 The Student Expo Day is open to all students to attend.
 Students are required to form groups of 5-6 and work as a team to get points.

-We are now finalising our activities for the expo day and are seeking program supporters who can assist with interactive displays, giving students the opportunity to learn about the different jobs and activities within the industry.
+We are now finalising our activities for the expo day and are seeking program supporters who can assist with interactive displays, allowing students to learn about the different jobs and activities within the industry.

 1st Place - HUET and Subsea Survival thanks to IFAP